As we return to sport with a new set of goals and challenges, we wanted to take a moment to reflect on what we have learnt over the last few years.

 There is no doubting that being a sports parents can be a really tough gig on occasions.
 Many of you need to take this moment and give yourself a pat on the back as you are already great sports parents.
 Why?
 Because you are reading this article, already invest huge amounts of time in your child’s sport, contribute financially for kit and training, wash huge bundles of kit and facilitate a schedule that allows your child to participate in sport.
 For all of this you deserve a lot of credit, something you perhaps are not always given.

-Despite all of this there are still elements of behaviour that I am sure we can improve to make our child’s sporting experience even better in 2019.
+Despite all of this there are still elements of behaviour that I am sure we can improve to make our child’s sporting experience even better.
 One thing is for definite, there is no such thing as a perfect sports parent and even when armed with huge amounts of information, the element of normal human emotion allows us sometimes to behave in a way that may not be the most beneficial to our children and their sport.

 Many organisations and coaches have tried to put sporting parents into boxes, have tried to preach about how we should behave and have expected us to know as much about the sporting experience as maybe they do.
 This without putting strategies in place to make the club, coach and parent dynamic far more accessible and easier to navigate for sporting parents.